 by Cecil Bohanon, Ph.D.

 As a free-market economist and a rather traditional Christian, I wish churches would stay out of politics.
 It gives me the willies when anyone tries to wrap their political position as God’s will — and make no mistake, a clerical collar under an activist banner sends that impression.
-At a substantive level, few public policy issues are simple “morality plays” where the forces of good are pitted against the forces of evil.
+At a substantive level, few public-policy issues are simple “morality plays” in which the forces of good are pitted against the forces of evil.

-What they fail to note is the same CBO study indicates such an increase would reduce employment by roughly 500,000 workers which would lead to “decreases in earnings for workers who would be jobless because of the minimum-wage increase.”
+What they fail to note is the same CBO study indicates that such an increase would reduce employment by roughly 500,000 workers, which would lead to “decreases in earnings for workers who would be jobless because of the minimum-wage increase.”

-Economists have known for generations the minimum wage has consequences that go beyond the simplistic rhetoric of a “living wage.”
+Economists have known for generations that the minimum wage has consequences that go beyond the simplistic rhetoric of a “living wage.”
 Raising the minimum wage helps some people and hurts others.
-The workers who keep their jobs note their lot is improved but those whose income goes to zero are surely worse off.
-I’m skeptical there is definitive metric, Christian or secular, to properly weigh the benefits of lifting some from poverty while driving others deeper into poverty.
+The workers who keep their jobs note that their lot is improved, but those whose income goes to zero are surely worse off.
+I’m skeptical that there is definitive metric, Christian or secular, to properly weigh the benefits of lifting some from poverty while driving others deeper into poverty.

 Faith, by definition, is not scientific or systematic.
 It is as the apostle says “the substance of things hoped for, the evidence of things unseen.”
 We are all vulnerable to letting our faith in God, Jesus, Allah or the Spirit mingle uncritically with our political prejudices and passions.
 We make our political positions “little gods” — impervious to evidence, discussion or modification.
 I confess my guilt in that regard.

 People of faith quite naturally look to their faith to inform their perspective on public policy.
 May we all, left or right, Republican or Democrat, conservative, libertarian or progressive, approach our religious witness in the public sphere with humility and charity.
 Let us not make a false idol out of our politics.